Deconstructing Miss Granger:

 Although by this time those peers have learned to respect her, and they no longer seem to actively dislike her.
 The Gryffindors seem, in general, to have become “sincerely used to her”.
 Everyone else is simply wary, and tries not to draw her attention.

-She is not an expert.
+The advice itself is certainly not bad, but she is no kind of expert.
 Her explanations for other people’s behavior come across as “plausible” textbook examples, but somehow they are less than altogether convincing, and they are certainly not backed up by any authentic experience.
 She has obviously read about how people can be expected to react in given situations, together with some alternate examples of ways in which they might conceivably react, and she does seem to finally be trying to put all the pieces together into a pattern.
 But the fact that people do not always react as anticipated by the writers of pop-psych manuals had not sunk in yet at all.
 Nor had the fact that some people manage to conceal their reactions extremely well.

 More tellingly, like many armchair experts, she can give other people, like Ginny Weasley, perfectly sound conventional advice, but she consistently misreads and mismanages her own emotional connections.
 In the interval between Book 5 and Book 6, It seemed extremely possible that this would be the vehicle of the great “comeuppance” that she seemed to be determinedly hurtling toward.
 Rowling definitely seemed to be giving us a long slow build-up to something to do with Miss Granger.